W. Mark Lanier: Opioids

 In late 2019, Lanier represented Summit and Cuyahoga counties in the first trial against pharmaceutical companies for damages caused by the distribution of addictive opioid painkillers.
-The defendants included distributers McKesson Corporation, Cardinal Health, AmerisourceBergen, Walgreens and Teva Pharmaceuticals.
+The defendants included distributors McKesson Corporation, Cardinal Health, AmerisourceBergen, Walgreens and Teva Pharmaceuticals.
 The lawsuit claimed that the drug distributors failed to monitor sales as required by federal law and report suspicious activity, which contributed to opioid addictions.
-Hours before the start of a trial, three pharmaceutical distributers and a manufacturer reached a settlement $260 million to resolve litigation over damages caused by the opioid epidemic.
+Hours before the start of a trial, three pharmaceutical distributors and a manufacturer reached a settlement $260 million to resolve litigation over damages caused by the opioid epidemic.

 Lanier also represented Trumbull and Lake counties against retail pharmacies for excessive distribution of addictive opioid painkillers.
 The lawsuit alleged that pharmacies operated by CVS Health, Walgreens, and Walmart created a public nuisance through the over-prescription of pain medication in those communities which contributed to hundreds of overdose deaths.
 The trial lasted six weeks with the jury returning a verdict finding the Ohio pharmacies liable.
 It was the first trial where pharmacy companies defended themselves amidst the opioid epidemic, and Lanier indicated the counties were seeking $1 billion.